| |

 3.

-Flash memory has a limited lifetime of about 100000 guaranteed write cycles.
+MLC Flash memory has a limited lifetime of about 10000 guaranteed write cycles.
 Most flash cells life much longer but cells that become defective must be replaced by reserve cells (bad block management).
 The flash controller manages this in the background.
 When all reserve cells are consumed then the flash controller rejects all write accesses.
 Then you can read your data and bring the device the recycling.

 This can happen even the drive was never even nearly completely filled because the flash controller spreads write accesses over all physical blocks to ensure that all cells are weared out equally (wear levelling).

-USB devices detected as 'unknown device' |
+USB devices detected as 'unknown device'

-If USB devices worked find and then suddenly turned into an 'unknown device' then it might be caused by a power management problem.
+If USB devices worked fine and then suddenly turned into an 'unknown device' then it might be caused by a power management problem.
 The power management can be deactivated for certain or all USB controllers:

 http://support.microsoft.com/?scid=kb;en-us;895962